 +1 512 232 3565

-Expertise: Research focuses are (a) measurement and assessment in physical activity settings; (b) fitness education and health-related fitness knowledge testing; (c) healthy lifestyle promotion among university students and technologies; and (d) teacher professional identity development
+Expertise: Research foci are (a) measurement and assessment in physical activity settings using technology; (b) fitness education and health-related fitness knowledge testing; and (c) healthy lifestyle promotion among university students and technologies

 +1 512 232 4351